Appdynamics/oracle-monitoring-extension/README.md

             GRANT CREATE SESSION TO appdynamics;
             GRANT SELECT ANY DICTIONARY TO appdynamics;
 ```
-2. Download an extract the OracleDbMonitor.zip into your <machine-agent-home>/monitors directory.
+2. Download an extract the OracleDbMonitor.zip into your ``<machine-agent-home>/monitors directory``.
-3. If you're monitoring multiple Oracle DB instances, in <machine-agent-home>/monitors, create a subdirectory for every Oracle instance (SID) that you want to monitor.
+3. If you're monitoring multiple Oracle DB instances, in ``<machine-agent-home>/monitors``, create a subdirectory for every Oracle instance (SID) that you want to monitor.
 E.g.:

 ```
          mkdir OraDbMonitor_ORCL